ZachGoldberg/Cerebro/README.md

      across the cluster.
    - Basic machine vitals for all machines, including ram/cpu usage per process and total machine utilization.
- * Provide a curses command line tool (think top or aptitude) at the machine and cluster level which mirrors the functionality of the web UI -- start and stop processes, tail logs from withing the "machineconsole" and "clusterconsole" (all installed as part of the main cerebrod package).

 ## Getting Started in 6 steps